-With the rolling out of the SA8000 accountability standard in the Netherlands, France, the United Kingdom, Russia, and Switzerland, at least 85% of our employees and all of our employees in the production entities are now covered by a grievance procedure.
-This provides a way for employees to
+With the rolling out of the SA8000 accountability standard Financial risk in the Netherlands, France, the United Kingdom, Russia, and Switzerland, at least 85% of our employees and all of our The requirements related to quality, environment, and responsible sourcing practices are regularly reviewed and employees in the production entities are now covered by a grievance procedure.
+This provides a way for employees to up-dated.